knurling-rs/knurling-session-20q4/src/sessions/panic_handling.md

 let firmware_version_result = sensor.get_firmware_version().unwrap();
 ```

-Using unwrap returns the value in case of a success and panics the program in case of an error.
-Using unwrap is only useful, when the occurrence of an error is not to be expected or if the error is non-recoverable anyways.
+Using `unwrap()` returns the value in case of a success and panics the program in case of an error.
+This is only useful, when the occurrence of an error is not to be expected or if the error is non-recoverable anyways.
 Even if both of these are true for our case, handling panics manually has some benefits.
 Let's look at some of them.

 ✅ Run your program.